chriswtodd/chriswtodd.github.io/index.md

 # Nau Mai
 ## Welcome

-Kia ora, ko Chris ahau, a ko ahau pumanawa rorohiko matai puhanga.
+Kia ora, ko Chris ahau, a ko ahau kaipukaha pumanawa rorohiko.

 My name is Chris, and I'm a software engineer.
 This is a personal GitHub page where I keep projects I've worked on that I'd like to share with the world.